AntonMoustache/handbooks/designers-handbook.md

 At Next, everyone involved in the creation process, designs.
 Whether you do that with code, words, sketches or software is irrelevant.
 If you’re making or shaping the way a product works, you’re designing.

-> Design is a set of decisions about a product.
+> “Design is a set of decisions about a product.
 It’s not an interface or an aesthetic, it’s not a brand or a color.
-Design is the actual decisions.
+Design is the actual decisions.”
 >
 > – [Rebekah Cox][1]